bfeitknecht/impli/README.md

 ## Limitations

 Currently, only the essentials of the specification of `IMP` are supported.
 One fundamental deviation from it is that an arbitrary nubmer of statements can be sequences withouth the need for parantheses.
 The following extensions are planned.
-- local variable declaration
+- local variable declaration in statement
 - procedure declarations and calls
-- non-deterministic choice
+- non-deterministic choice between statements
-- parallelism
+- parallelism of statements